Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Where to Stay in Manuel Antonio

 The closer your accommodation is to Manuel Antonio National Park, the more expensive it gets.
-Therefore, we recommend staying between Quepos and the national park if you have your transport.
+Therefore, we recommend staying between Quepos and the national park if you have your own transport.
 (See all your hotel options here)

 Day 17: Manuel Antonio